dylancoffey99/ET4027-Forensic-Tool/README.md

 # ET4027-Forensic-Tool
-A file system forensic tool to display partition information, FAT volume information, and NTFS volume information.
+An individual assignment to develop a file system forensic tool which displays the partition information, FAT volume information, and NTFS volume information of a disk drive image.

+### Grade: 20/20